shuangpingzhao/Decision-Visibility-Delay/README.md

-# Decision-Visibility-Delay
+# Decision Visibility & Delay
-Exploratory Thinking Maps on How Issues Are Seen — and Why Decisions Lag
+### Exploratory Thinking Maps on How Issues Are Seen — and Why Decisions Lag

 ---

 ## Overview

-This repository serves as a **long-term thinking and analysis archive** for exploring why issues in complex systems often fail to surface or trigger timely decisions.
+This repository explores **decision visibility and delay** in complex systems —

-The focus is on **decision-pre structures** — what happens *before* formal intervention, optimization, or execution becomes possible.
+how issues become visible, how signals are interpreted, and why decisions often lag behind awareness.

+The focus is on **early-stage structural conditions** that shape whether problems are noticed, ignored, or acted upon over time, across project, organizational, and analytical contexts.

-This work is **analytical and descriptive**, not methodological or prescriptive.
+This work is **exploratory and descriptive**, emphasizing thinking maps and structural reflection rather than methods, solutions, or prescriptive frameworks.

 ---